imagekitio/docs-keep-a-changelog/features/url-rewriters/cloudinary.md

 | <p>image overlays</p> | <ul> <li>`l_<imagePath>` => `oi-<imagePath>`</li> </ul> | Full path to the overlaid image in the Media Library must be specified |
 | <p>named transform</p> | <ul> <li>`t_<transform_name>` => `n-<transform_name>`</li> </ul> | ImageKit does not translate the actual underlying transformations associated with your named transforms.
 They must be manually translated and [added in your ImageKit dashboard](/features/named-transformations#creating-named-transformations) while retaining the same name. |
 | <p>fl_layer_apply</p> |  | Marks the end of a group of transformations being applied in the context of an overlay.
 ImageKit detects the presence of an `fl_layer_apply` and applies the relevantly positioned transforms to the overlaid asset instead of the main asset. |

+**Note:** The rewriter will silently ignore any transformation that has a valid key, but with an invalid value.
+For example, `h_100,w_<invalid>/a_90`  will be translated to `h-100:rt-90`.
+Refer to the table to see what constitutes a valid value for different transforms.